 HE: From many activists, there’s the issue of fear and anxiety associated with our knowledge of the climate crisis.
 Mine stems from the fact that I live in a vulnerable area that could be wiped out by the sea in coming years or by an impending natural disaster.
 This is the reality of living in a peninsula, but I do have the ability to move which others don’t, so this fuels my fear and anxiety for those in my community that I care about who don’t have the resources or tools to free themselves from the path of impending climate disasters.
 The reality is that it’s not always possible to cope with anxiety stemming from the climate crisis, but it’s important to find something that gives us positive energy and can reaffirm our hope for the future.

-IH: Why did you get involved with the Alliance for Climate Education?
+IH: Why did you get involved with the Action for the Climate Emergency?

 HE: My involvement stems from my previous advocacy work in the realm of Public Health and my need to connect to climate change and learn more about that topic.
 The name of the organization pretty much gave me what I was looking for and I also saw some of the campaigns that ACE was promoting at the time, such as the Do One Thing challenge.
 Seeing the work of Action Fellows before me also helped to influence my decision to apply to the ACE Action Fellowship.

-IH: What have you been able to accomplish with the Alliance for Climate Education?
+IH: What have you been able to accomplish with the Action for the Climate Emergency?

 IH: How do you balance taking care of yourself and your call to activism?